Deploying Python Applications with Gunicorn

 $ pip install gunicorn

-requirements.txt file with
+requirements.txt file as well.

 Next, revise your application’s